 Let’s start by getting a working definition of Mexican mole, shall we?
 Borrowing word association a la high school exams, you could say that mole is to Mexico as curry is to Thailand.
 Like curry, mole is a multi-ingredient, layered, rich sauce that comes in many flavors and forms and is a hallmark of Mexican cuisine.

 The best Mexican moles rival the classic French Mother sauces in that their complex yet subtle.
-Though all types of mole is distinct, they can require 20-plus ingredients and are all made with a combination of chiles, herbs, and a thickener such as masa (corn flour), bread, nuts, or seeds.
+Though all types of mole are distinct, they can require 20-plus ingredients and are all made with a combination of chiles, herbs, and a thickener such as masa (corn flour), bread, nuts, or seeds.

 The seven different types of moles found in Oaxaca are mole negro, mole rojo, mole coloradito, mole amarillo, mole verde, mole manchamanteles, and mole chiclo.
-Here’s a bit about each of the seven types of mole you’ll find when you travel to Oaxaca:

 Mole Negro